letsdoit-go/guru/README.md

 uv sync --extra dev
 ```

-The gRPC code is automatically compiled from `pin_events.proto` at runtime by `SenseiClient`.
+The gRPC code is automatically compiled from `sensei_rpc.proto` at runtime by `SenseiClient`.

 ## Configuration